Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 Hanging Baskets That Bare It All

 Does your deck railing look kind of boring?
 It probably lacks a natural element!
-Hanging baskets filled with your favorite flowers can quickly solve this problem.
+I believe that hanging baskets filled with your favorite flowers can quickly solve this problem.
 It is a cheap way to create drama on your deck, patio, and balcony.

-Wooden railing does look kind of bland when not adorned with potted plants in matching and contrasting colors.
+Wooden railing does look kind of bland when not adorned with container plants in matching and contrasting colors.
 The same goes for your windows.

 These basic parts of your house construction will remain without focal points unless you spice them up with pretty window box hanging baskets and some coleus varieties.